 Moreover, there are benefits to travelling overland that you miss out on when you fly.
 These include avoiding airports and jetlag, enjoying the scenery as you travel, spending longer in a country, visiting multiple and new countries along the way, and interacting with locals more often.

 Part of me feels that giving up flying is a sacrifice since it means certain long-distance trips may be put on hold for a while or never even happen (unless long-haul flights become sustainable in the future).
 Electric planes could take to the skies by 2030, with Airbus planning to launch zero-emission, hydrogen planes by the 2030s as well, but these will be restricted to short-haul flights.
-Electric planes, for example, are not expected to fly more than 1,000km (about the distance between London and Berlin).
+Electric planes, for example, are not expected to fly more than 1,000 km (about the distance between London and Berlin).
 Although improvements in battery technology may change this.
 Nonetheless, Airbus does hope to extend its hydrogen-powered flights to long-haul flights by 2050, by which time I’ll be 60.
 So I look forward to that time!
-If that even materialises.
+If that technology even materialises.

-Regarding the apparent futility of individual change in the face of global reliance on fossil fuels, individual actions can and do influence the system, especially when we act together.
+Regarding the apparent futility of individual change in the face of global reliance on fossil fuels, individual actions can (and do) influence system change, especially when we act together.
 Governments and industries respond to public opinion and consumer behaviour.
-By demonstrating we don’t want to fly, we can influence policy, such as taxing aviation (currently airlines don’t have to pay tax on fuel, which allows them to sell cheap flights) and making alternative forms of travel more affordable.
-The problem is that flights are not taxed fairly and rail travel lacks the support that the aviation sector receives.
+By demonstrating we don’t want to fly, we can influence policy decisions, such as taxing aviation (currently airlines don’t have to pay tax on fuel, which allows them to sell cheap flights) and making alternative forms of travel more affordable.
+The problem is that flights are not taxed fairly and rail travel lacks the government support that the aviation sector receives.
 If things were reversed, it would be easier to opt for low-carbon transport.
 PhD researcher Steve Westlake has found through his research that “doing something bold like giving up flying can have a wider knock-on effect by influencing others and shifting what’s viewed as “normal”.”
 This kind of social and cultural change is essential for systemic change.